Josephine Lacoste Graves1

 Last Edited=27 May 2008

-William Tooke lived at London, England.1 He was invested as a Fellow, Royal Society (F.R.S.).1
+William Tooke lived at London, EnglandG.1 He was appointed Fellow, Royal Society (F.R.S.)1

 Child of William Tooke